karlsolomon/WordLadder/README.md

  * Fall 2016
  */

+This program is used for searching for a WordLadder between 2 words where each rung in the ladder is only one letter different from the previous, and as you go down the ladder, you are getting closer to the end word.
+In this, we have BFS and DFS.
+BFS is generally accepted as the fastest method to do this, while DFS can be faster, but only if you are lucky.
+You may run either of these functions and get a returned WordLadder.
+So...

+Enjoy!

 TODO:
 0. Create some Try/Catch for DFS to avoid StackOverflow
 1. Create JUnit Test cases for BFS & DFS